YashB63/GFG-Daily-Questions/README.md

     You are required to complete the function encode that takes only one argument the string which is to be encoded and returns the encoded string.

+Day 61:

+  Q1: Implement Atoi:

+    Given a string, s, the objective is to convert it into integer format without utilizing any built-in functions.
+    If the conversion is not feasible, the function should return -1.

+    Note: Conversion is feasible only if all characters in the string are numeric or if its first character is '-' and rest are numeric.

+  Q2: Remaining String:

+    Given a string S without spaces, a character ch, and an integer count, the task is to find the string after the specified character has occurred count number of times.

+  Q3: Closest Strings:

+    Given a list of words followed by two words, the task to find the minimum distance between the given two words in the list of words